 Without prejudice to the general rules applicable to administrative contracts, any modification to the Contract or the waiver of any right resulting from the Contract must be covered by an amendment signed by a duly authorised representative of each Party.

 General characteristics of the Contract

 Form of the Contract

+The Contract is a mixed public contract: it contains one one-off element and an order-based element defined as follows

 .